 St. Irenaeus, Against Heresies 5:19:11, 38

 Considering Eve’s transgression, Mary’s act of faith in charity and grace temporally appeased the Divine justice and pleased God to become incarnate.
 God could now turn His gaze away from Eve’s infidelity and turn it towards Mary’s faithfulness and love, albeit the unworthiness of sinful humanity.
-Moreover, the Son of God could now in turn undo the sin of Adam by emptying himself and humbly taking the form of a slave in our humanity, even by accepting his debasing death on a cross, because of the absolute love He had for the Father and His perfect obedience to His will (Phil 2:5-8).
-Mary had to have the same “mind-set” as that of her divine Son, if he were to come into the world and reconcile mankind to God.
-She had to have liberty of will and a moral responsibility to God if He were to become incarnate.
+Moreover, the Son of God could now, in turn, undo the sin of Adam by emptying himself and humbly taking the form of a slave in our humanity, even by accepting his debasing death on a cross, because of the absolute love He had for the Father and His perfect obedience to His will (Phil 2:5-8).
+Mary had to have the same mindset as that of her divine Son if he were to come into the world and reconcile mankind to God.
+She had to have the liberty of will and moral responsibility to God if He were to become incarnate.

 St. Epiphanius of Salamis, Against Heresies, 87

 Hence, God wouldn’t have come into the world any other way, but by the faith and charity of a woman who should reciprocally undo Eve’s indifference and disobedience which eventually alienated mankind from God.
 Mary’s acceptance of God canceled out Eve’s rejection of Him.
 Mary’s Fiat at the Annunciation invited God back into the world so that He could undo what Adam had wrought by Eve’s suggestion.
 Eve’s participation paved the way for mankind’s spiritual and physical death, while our Blessed Lady’s participation provided the hope of salvation to all who must emulate her faith and charity in God’s grace if they hope to be saved.